Rudolf Kjellén

 Johan Rudolf Kjellén ([ˈrʉːdɔlf ɕɛˈleːn], 13 June 1864, in Torsö – 14 November 1922, in Uppsala) was a Swedish political scientist, geographer and politician who first coined the term "geopolitics".
 His work was influenced by Friedrich Ratzel.
 Along with Alexander von Humboldt, Carl Ritter, and Ratzel, Kjellén would lay the foundations for the German Geopolitik that would later be espoused prominently by General Karl Haushofer.

 Kjellén completed gymnasium in Skara in 1880 and matriculated at Uppsala University the same year.
 He completed his PhD in Uppsala in 1891 and was a docent there from 1890 to 1893.
-He also taught at Gothenburg University from 1891 and was professor of political sciences and statistics there from 1901 until he received the prestigious Skyttean professorship of Eloquence and Government in Uppsala in 1916.
+He also taught at University of Gothenburg from 1891 and was professor of political sciences and statistics there from 1901 until he received the prestigious Skyttean professorship of Eloquence and Government in Uppsala in 1916.

 A conservative politician, he was a member of the Second Chamber of the Parliament of Sweden from 1905 to 1908 and of its First Chamber from 1911 to 1917.

 Ideas

 Kjellén was Ratzel's student and would further elaborate on organic state theory, coining the term "geopolitics" in the process.
+Geopolitics for Kjellén was theory and war its "experimental field."
 He was also influenced by John Robert Seeley and Heinrich von Treitschke, who were advocates of imperialism.

-The basics of his ideas were presented in 1900 in the book Introduction to Sweden's Geography (based on lectures at Gothenburg University).
-Kjellén's book Staten som lifsform, published in 1916, is generally regarded as his most important book on the theory of the state.
-According to the historian and political scientist Peter Davidsen, the book asserts that states consist of five elements that should be studied by five political-scientific disciplines:
+The basics of his ideas were presented in 1900 in the book Introduction to Sweden's Geography (based on lectures at University of Gothenburg).
+Kjellén's Staten som lifsform (1916) is often regarded as his most significant work.
+According to the political scientist Peter Davidsen, Kjellén theorized that states consist of five elements that should be studied by five political-scientific disciplines: geopolitics, demopolitics, eco-politics, sociopolitics and cratopolitics.